regadou/damap/README.md

 Damap is composed of several sub-projects:
 - Damai: DAta MAnager Interface
   - core library that contains generic interfaces that an application needs to implement
+  - contains a bootstrap main class that loads implementations from a properties file
 - Damac: DAta MAnager Classes
   - contains some basic implementation classes of Damai interfaces
   - uses Guice as dependency injection manager